cloudlinux/libcare/docs/libcare.rst

         ...

-This should download the package, do a regular RPM build with ``kpatch_cc`` wrapper substituted for GCC and store the pre-built data into archive under ``/kcdata`` directory:
+This should download the package, do a regular RPM build with ``kpatch_cc`` wrapper substituted for GCC and store the pre-built data into the archive under ``/kcdata`` directory:

 .. code:: console